Synesthesia-2/Synesthesia/README.md

 Synesthesia 2.0 is an interactive, realtime data visualization suite developed at Kinetech in San Francisco.
 The application collects, processes, and abstracts audio, orientation, movement, and location data from remote computers and mobile devices and dynamically renders live in-browser displays which can be projected onto a wall, floor, or stage.
-Additionally, a user-friendly control panel page allows for a conductor to enable or disable data transfer from input sources to visualizers and to adjust visualization parameters during a performance while the app is running.
+Additionally, a user-friendly control panel page allows for a conductor to enable/disable data transfer from input sources to visualizers and to adjust visualization parameters during a performance while the app is running.

+The current version debuted at the Codame Art + Tech Playground / Code + Dance + Hack Day event on May 31, 2014 at CounterPULSE in San Francsico where the developers were able to collaborate and exchange ideas with dancers, artists, and technologists.

-The modular, plugin-style architecture of v2.0 enables developers and artists to easily integrate new visualizers or data input nodes into the existing framework.
+Architecturally, the modular plugin style of v2.0 enables developers and artists to easily integrate new visualizers or data input nodes into the existing framework.

 ##Instructions:
 ###Run Synesthesia from the command line on your own network: